-Here we are, months later, still dealing with the changes this pandemic has created.
+Here we are months later, still dealing with the changes this pandemic has created.
 Most changes haven’t been fun, but it’s made for very interesting times.
-Many businesses are focused on balancing between more or (for some) less work, figuring out how to maintain staff, motivate existing staff remotely, determining how to keep staff busy and preparing for what tomorrow will bring as we slowly start to come out of the COVID-19 quarantine.
-Now, more than ever, is the time to re-evaluate your business’s Security Posture and implement solutions you may have been hesitant to consider previously.
+Many businesses are focused on figuring out how to maintain staff, motivate existing staff remotely, and keep staff busy while preparing for what tomorrow will bring as we slowly start to come out of the COVID-19 quarantine.
+Now more than ever is the time to re-evaluate your business’s Security Posture and implement solutions you may have been hesitant to consider previously.
 It’s predicted that by 2021, cyber crime will cost the world $6 trillion annually.
-Even more frightening is the fact that on average, there is a hacker attack every 39 seconds
+Even more frightening is the fact that, on average, there is a hacker attack every 39 seconds.

 - Recall from our previous blogs that 95% of cyber-security breaches can be traced back to human error.
-It is most important to remind and train users on what to look for as well as what behaviors make users a high risk for phishing attacks.
-With many employees working from home, at some level of diminished capacity, now is the time to provide them self-paced training opportunities.
-Recent findings identified that an increased investment in employee training can reduce the risk of a successful cyber-attack by 45-70%.
+It is most important to remind and train users on what to look for, as well as what behaviors make users a high risk for phishing attacks.
+With many employees working from home at some level, now is the time to provide them with self-paced training opportunities.
+Recent findings identified that increased investment in employee training can reduce the risk of a successful cyber-attack by 45-70%.

 The Bottom Line: